Pressure Vessel Engineering provides services in all aspects of CRN registration. See our advertisement below.

 0C12887.5C A valve registration issued by Ontario, accepted Canada wide.
 0C12887.5CADD1 One year later, the scope of registration has been expanded and accepted Canada wide.
 Additional valves or configurations have been added to the scope of registration, but the original registration has not been reviewed to save time and cost.
 The expiration date remains the original date.
 The latest code in effect at the time of addenda is used to cover the addenda.
 0C12887.5CADD2 Again, the CRN has been addended, and again only the additional scope has been reviewed by the jurisdictions.
 The expiry date remains that of the first registration.
 Again, the latest code in effect at the time of addenda is used to cover the addenda.

 A revision requires the examination of the complete file against the current code edition, (not the edition in effect for the date of original submission).
-The revision process must start at the first province to maintain the original number and then repeated with all other provinces also registered in.
-Once complete, the revision extends the expiry clock to 10 full years from the date of revision.
+The revision process must start at the first province to maintain the original number and then be repeated with all other provinces where registration was already completed.
+Once complete, the revision maintains the original expiry date from the initial submission.

 A renewal is required after the fitting registration expires on its 10th anniversary if it will still be sold into new piping systems or installed on a new vessel.
 Only fittings expire, not pressure vessels or piping systems.
 The end user must keep the piping system or vessel according to the original registration.
 Changes in fittings used will require revised registration.
 The expiry prohibits the use of the fitting in new registered vessels or piping systems, it does not mean that the existing fittings currently in use have to be removed from service.